Publishing ethics, duties, and policies

 Editors should require all contributors to disclose relevant competing interests and publish corrections if the interests’ conflict was revealed after publication.
 If needed, other appropriate action should be taken, such as the publication of a retraction or expression of concern.
 It should be ensured that the peer-review process for sponsored supplements is the same as that used for the main journal.
 Items in sponsored supplements should be accepted solely on the basis of academic merit and interest to readers and not be influenced by commercial considerations.

-Non-peer reviewed sections of their journal should be clearly identified.
+Non-peer reviewed sections of the journal should be clearly identified.

 Involvement and cooperation in investigations